lupyuen/lupyuen.github.io/src/lte2.md

 Write command: AT\r
 ```

-But it hangs there.
 No response!

-The LTE Modem might take [__30 seconds__](https://lupyuen.github.io/articles/lte#is-lte-modem-up) to become operational.
-Be patient, the response appears in a while...
+At startup, the LTE Modem might take [__30 seconds__](https://lupyuen.github.io/articles/lte#is-lte-modem-up) to become operational.
+Then this appears...

 ```text
 Response: